 Researchers like Dr. Joseph LeDoux have theorized that information entering the brain through its primary cognitive processing center--the dorsolateral prefrontal cortex--typically remains stuck in the prefrontal cortex and cannot not reach the emotion regulating centers of the brain.

 - problem-solving and decision-making, and

-- even the capacity for impulse control
+- the capacity for impulse control

 routinely falter in the face of trauma.

-When the body’s physiological alarm system in activated, the areas of the brain responsible for these higher order executive functions go dark.
+When the body’s physiological alarm system is activated, the areas of the brain responsible for these higher order executive functions go dark.
 When this occurs, our distinctively human cognitive controls stop working and cannot be recruited to shut down our more primitive “fight or flight” response or the many associated sensorimotor survival-driven action patterns that we have learned during past experiences of danger.
 These get reactivated in the face of perceived threat, even and increasingly when the current trigger, while perhaps frustrating, is hardly life threatening and ultimately a false alarm.

 Healing the Body from the Bottom-Up